nicoRomeroCuruchet/mini-quadruped/README.md

 derive an algorithm to find out the position of the multi-joint legs as a function of the torso’s orientation.
 Via the incorporation of a gyroscope and accelerometer, and merging both measures, is posible to obtain the orientation of the body in real time.
-Those values and the information collected via the webcam allowed to the robot to track the position of the hand in real time.
+Those values and the information collected via the webcam allowed to the robot to track the position of the hand.

    ![Demo](https://media.giphy.com/media/VpOj6hN5GWJ0BFpOUy/giphy-downsized-large.gif)